lenushealth/docs/concepts.md

 - health professional website
 - data analysis and publishing service

+## DeveloperPortal

+The _DeveloperPortal_ is used by developers to register and manage Clients.

 ## Samples

 A _Sample_ is a represents a piece health data for a user for some time.